 The butterfly now has a four-color vision system consisting of two compound eyes made up of thousands of hexagonal units of photoreceptor cells.
-These give it the ability not only to see all colors but also to see ultraviolet light and detect light polarization.
-It can now see 180 degrees, all features that will help navigate the butterfly to its heavenly destination.
+Their new eyes allow them to see all colors of the light spectrum, visible and invisible.
+They can see 180 degrees which makes them hard to sneak up on.
+These new features will help navigate the butterfly to its heavenly destination.

 . . . though I was blind, now I see.